 - 1994: The Big Four Depot is moved down Second Street from Columbia to Main, and the Band plays while the building is actually being moved down the street.
 The Band now plays its concerts on the plaza in front of the remodeled Depot building.

 - 1999: Eli Lilly and Company becomes the main Corporate Sponsor of the Lafayette Citizens Band.

 - 2001: The Lafayette Citizens Band is awarded the Sudler Scroll Award for Community Bands, which is presented by Al and Gladys Wright, co-presidents of the John Philip Sousa Foundation, at the band’s 160th anniversary concert.

 - 2006: The Vintage Brass is formed, replicating the original 1840s Lafayette Band, and plays its first first public performances on Memorial Day.

 - 2016: Purdue Director of Bands Emeritus, Dr. Al G. Wright, conducts the Lafayette Citizens Band on his 100th birthday.

 The Lafayette Citizens Band provides the community with free public concerts throughout the summer and gives local musicians a chance to play quality band music under expert conductor Matt Conaway.

-The band currently plays each summer at Riehle Plaza in downtown Lafayette from Memorial Day to Labor Day and every Thursday evening in June and July.
-See our 2022 schedule for starting times and locations for all concerts.
+As of 2023, the band plays each summer at the Columbian Park Amphitheater from Memorial Day to Labor Day and every Thursday evening in June and July.
+See our 2023 schedule for starting times and locations for all concerts.